mediocre/petty-cache/README.md

 **Semaphore**
 Provides a pool of distributed locks with the ability to release a slot back to the pool or remove the slot from the pool so that it's not used again.

+## Changes since v1.x

+- The `expire` option has been renamed to `ttl`.
+- `PettyCache.lock` (deprecated in v1.4) has now been removed.
+Use `PettyCache.mutex.lock` instead.
+- Big performance increase with in-memory cache.
+- Falsy values are now serialized and deserialized.
+You can cache `null`/`undefined` and get `null`/`undefined` back from cache.

 ## Getting Started